Ben Madgen

-Ben Madgen (born 7 February 1985) is an Australian former professional basketball player.
+Ben Stephen Madgen (born 7 February 1985) is an Australian former professional basketball player.

 Early life and career

 Born in Williamstown, South Australia, Madgen played basketball at Faith Lutheran College in Tanunda, South Australia and was a member of the 2002 state championship winning team.
 In 2005, he debuted in the Central ABL for the Eastern Mavericks.
 For the 2005–06 NBL season, he was a member of the Adelaide 36ers as a development player, but did not play.
 He re-joined the Mavericks for the 2006 season and then had a short stint again with the Mavericks in 2007.
 He also played for the Mavericks in 2010 and 2011.

 College career

 Madgen played four years of college basketball for Augusta State University from 2006 to 2010.
 Upon completing his college career in 2010, he was the all-time leading scorer for the Jaguars and the Peach Belt Conference with 2,306 points.
 On 3 March 2010, his No. 1 jersey was retired, becoming the only active Jaguars player to have his jersey retired.